codejones-hub/plutus/doc/tutorials/contract-testing.rst

 Modelling contracts
 -------------------

-You can include Haskell code using ``literalinclude``:
+You can include Haskell code like this:

 .. literalinclude:: GameModel.hs
     :start-after: START_MODELSTATE
     :end-before: END_MODELSTATE

+Linking to the haddock docs: `arbitraryAction`_

 .. note::
     This is a note.

+.. _arbitraryAction: ../haddock/plutus-contract/html/Language-Plutus-Contract-Test-ContractModel.html#v:arbitraryAction